Luko22/Luko22/README.md

-# Laudo Lukoki
+# Hello, my name is Laudo Lukoki

 **`Aspiring Hardware Engineer`**

 I’m a knowledge-hungry Mechatronics Engineering student.
-With this Readme, I want to showcase some of my completed personal and academic projects.
+With this (a Readme portfolio project), I want to showcase some of my completed personal and academic projects.
 I will also showcase some of my current real-time data sent from sensors in my room.
 Essentially this is a whole software project that showcases my hardware projects.
 Enjoy!
 ---